Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Emulator: [lr-mess](https://docs.libretro.com/guides/arcade-getting-started/) \
 Rom Folder: advision \
 Extensions: .zip .ZIP \
-Bios: advision.zip (must be in the roms/advision folder.  **NOT THE BIOS FOLDER!**) \
+Bios: advision.zip, containing two files, b225__ins8048-11kdp_n.u5 (MD5: 5729638bd856c475678467a353bd921c) and b8223__cop411l-kcn_n.u8 (MD5: fc5e71445e4947a9d00eedbc66b13a8f).
+This must be in the roms/advision folder.  **NOT THE BIOS FOLDER!** \
 Notes: Because this uses the mess emulator, there's a little more work involved in getting the games to run in which the rom must be named exactly as shown in the bios/mame/hash/[advision.xml](https://github.com/libretro/mame/blob/master/hash/advision.xml) file.
 For example, Defender rom must be named defender.zip.
+You'll also need a copy of this `advision.xml` file in `/roms2/bios/mame/hash/advision.xml` (or `/roms/bios`... if using a single SD card).

 ### American Laser Games
 Emulator: [hypseus-singe](https://github.com/DirtBagXon/hypseus-singe) standalone \